ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 about the shutdown from a verifiable source (e.g. a software update).
 The client SHOULD be provided the final STH issued by the log and SHOULD resolve SCTs and STHs to this final STH.
-If an SCT or STH cannot be resolved to the final STH, clients should follow the requirements and recommendations set forth in
+If an SCT or STH cannot be resolved to the final STH, clients SHOULD follow the requirements and recommendations set forth in
 {{blocking-policy-response}}.